 The proposed architecture for this project is as follows:

-Take the YAML structure and generate in-memory rst that corresponds to the Sphinx dotnet Domain objects
+Take the internal representation and generate in-memory rst that corresponds to the Sphinx domain objects.

-dotnet Domain will output HTML based on the doctree generated from the in-memory RST
+Sphinx will output HTML based on the doctree generated from the in-memory rst.

 In diagram form: